riscv-software-src/riscv-config/warl_proposal/warl_proposal.rst

               return Flip-MSB of field

 Restrictions on the WARL YAML node:

     1. No legal value must exceed the maximum value which can be supported(based on the width of the field).
     2. Functions should be exhaustive with respect to every possible combination of the dependency values.
     3. within a string for `legal` all bits of the csr/field should be covered.
-No bits can be left undefined.
+No bits must be left undefined.

 Example: